-Assembly Bill 154 aims to amend existing regulations regarding the use of certified seed potatoes for planting in Wisconsin.
+Assembly Bill 154 aims to amend the regulations surrounding the use of certified seed potatoes for planting in Wisconsin.
 Under the current law, individuals planting five or more acres of potatoes must use certified seed potatoes, with the Department of Agriculture, Trade and Consumer Protection (DATCP) having the authority to waive this requirement under certain conditions.
-The bill introduces new provisions allowing DATCP to impose geographic restrictions on the planting of waived seed potatoes and grants the department the authority to order the removal and destruction of non-compliant seed potatoes.
-Additionally, if a person fails to comply with such an order, DATCP or a local government can take action to remove the potatoes, with costs assessed as taxes.
+The bill introduces new provisions allowing DATCP to impose geographic restrictions on waivers and grants the department the power to order the removal and destruction of non-compliant seed potatoes.
+If a person fails to comply with such an order, DATCP or a local government can take action to remove the potatoes, with costs assessed as taxes.

 Statutes affected: Bill Text: 94.36(1)(title), 94.36, 94.36(3)